CMU-IDS-2020/fp-planningforthebest/README.md

 ## Work distribution

 Eileen led report writing, narrative-forming, and contributed to design of front-end application.
-Weiqin led model-building, and contributed to back-end ML integration.
+Weiqin led model-building, and contributed to back-end question sampling, ML training and eval integration.
 Yifan led front-end development, as well as architecture and UI/UX design.
 Seungmyung led database integration and back-end interactions with application.

 ## Deliverables